Gordon College (Foreign Language)

 Goethe Institut, Munich, Germany (Graduate Coursework)

-My teaching and tutoring experience is wide and varied.
+My teaching and tutoring experience is extensive.
 First, I taught German in Massachusetts public schools for 18 years.
 During that time I also taught Adult Ed classes to engineers, which led to a position with a large multinational company teaching German to some of their employees.

 During that time, I occasionally taught German courses at Gordon College on the North Shore of Boston.
 Meanwhile, I also wrote a handbook for Americans working with Germans or in Germany, and one for the Europeans who were delegated to working in the American subsidiary.
 This lead to developing Cross Cultural Communication seminars for the company.

 From 2010 to 2011 I taught ESL group classes with Embassy CES at Merrimack College in Andover, MA.
-Currently, I offer English tutoring to adult individuals working for pharmaceutical companies, teach ESOL at a Community Action Center, and am an adjunct instructor in basic ESL courses for adults preparing to enter Northern Essex Community College.
+Currently, I offer English tutoring to adult individuals working for pharmaceutical an high tech companies and am an adjunct instructor in basic ESL courses for adults preparing to enter Northern Essex Community College.
 Occasionally I teach a Toefl course to international students seeking entrance to American colleges and universities.

 I hold a Bachelor's in Foreign Language from Gordon College, a Master's in German Language and Literature from Tufts University, and have completed 6 total immersion seminars at the Goethe Institute in various locations in Germany.